 SOLUTION: There are so many blogs in the world that your first, second and third choice for a domain name may already be taken.
 But, don’t give up on finding something easy to say and spell!
 At GoDaddy you can search names easily and purchase one that’s available.
 Don’t be afraid if you don’t get the .com because there are many more extensions that have been added to websites like .net, .co, .biz or .info.

 3. Naming the Blog Different Than the Domain Name

 Prior to changing my domain name, not only was the web address too difficult, but I also named my blog something entirely different than the url address.
 My domain was www.mslistologist.net and the name of my blog Bucket List Journey.
 Brilliant.

 Why is this a mistake?
 First, it’s hard enough for people to remember one name, much less two.
-Secondly, and most importantly, my main keyword is ‘bucket list’, so having that term both in my domain name and title is extremely important for SEO (search engine optimization—getting traffic from Google).
+Secondly, and most importantly, my main keyword is ‘bucket list’, so having that term both in my domain name and title is extremely important for SEO (search engine optimization—getting traffic from Google using seo services similar to those from somewhere like Victorious).
 After both were aligned for a few months my traffic grew significantly and continues to do so.

 SOLUTION: Choose a blog and domain name that are the same.
 If they are not exactly the same, at least make sure they are close.
 For example, www.annettetravels.com for the domain and Annette Travels the World for the blog name.

 It is also smart to have your main keyword(s) in your title and domain.
 Also check MangoMatter for some excellent web hosting services.

 As a beginner blogger I never responded to comments.
 What a mistake!
 It shouldn’t take a genius to realize that if you want readers to stick around and leave more valuable comments, you need to engage with them.
 If you don’t ever respond, what is the incentive for them leaving their opinion?